Angel Cake Strawberry Shortcake in Cups

 Add Sugar to Berries

-Place strawberries in a medium bowl and sprinkle granulated sugar on top.
-Give them a good stir and cover and refrigerate for AT LEAST 2 hours.
-Overnight is best.
+- Start by washing and drying the strawberries, then remove stems and dice them into small cubes.
+Place them in a medium bowl and sprinkle granulated sugar on top.
+Give them a good stir and cover and refrigerate for AT LEAST 2 hours, but overnight is best.

 Assemble Dessert